Lung Cancer Stages Proper Staging Leads to Appropriate Treatments

 there are already cancerous cells in the fluid around your lungs (malignant pleural effusion) or in the fluid in your heart (malignant pericardial effusion).

-Advanced stage also brings many painful effects.
+Advanced stage also brings many painful effects of lung cancer.
+I have seen how my father endured all of these side effects.
 This is why prevention of getting sick with lung tumor is a must.
 Give up smoking if you smoke and always avoid tobacco smoke if you don't.

-The SCLC type is described using lung cancer stages that differ from the TNM staging.
-The two-tiered system is:
+Lung cancer stages for the SCLC type is described using lung a two-tiered system that differs from the TNM staging.
+The stages in the two-tiered system is:

 1) Limited stage (LS) - tumor is confined to its original site in the lung